Franchisor Concept Protection

 The franchisor could, for example, assign the brand under which its brand is operated or the copyright on the key elements of its concept (logo, slogan, website, graphic, architectural, software, etc.).

-In terms of trademarks, the publication of trademark assignments / licenses in the registers kept by the INPI is essential to ensure the enforceability against third parties of the industrial property rights that the franchisor has acquired.
+In terms of trademarks, the publication of assignments /trademark licenses in the registers kept by the INPI is essential to ensure the enforceability against third parties of the industrial property rights that the franchisor has acquired.

-Caution: It may happen that some elements of the franchisor‘s business concept have been created specifically by employees of the franchisor.
-In this case, the copyright holder is not the franchisor, the employer, but the employee, even if the latter is subordinate to the franchisor under an employment contract, provided, where applicable, that the intervention of the employee is not part of a collective work, carried out under the direction of the employer.
+franchisor.
+In this case, the copyright owner is not the franchisor, employer, but the employee, even if the latter is subordinate to the franchisor under an employment contract, provided, where applicable, that the intervention of the employee is not part of a collective work, carried out under the direction of the employer.

 2. Franchisor protection of rights not held by third parties